Your first glimpse of your newborn baby will be an incredible experience.

-Milia are tiny, hard, white spots that look like pimples on a baby's nose.
+Milia are tiny, hard, white spots that look like pimples on a baby’s nose.
 They are sometimes called milk spots.
-They come about due to the oil glands.
-They don't need treatment and will disappear on their own.
+They happen because of the oil glands.
+They do not need treatment and will disappear on their own.

-There are two types of birth marks with different causes.
+There are 2 types of birth marks with different causes.

-Pigmented birthmarks are due to an overgrowth of the cell that creates skin pigment (colour).
+These are caused by an overgrowth of the cell that creates skin pigment (colour).
 Many disappear without treatment.
-The most common pigmented birthmarks are Mongolian spots and café-au-lait spots.
+The most common pigmented birthmarks are blue spots and café-au-lait spots.

-They occur when some pigment doesn't make it to the top layer when the baby's skin is being formed.
+They occur when some pigment does not make it to the top layer when the baby's skin is being formed.
 Most of the spots fade by two years of age.
 Most completely disappear by age 5.

 Neonatal jaundice is a common and usually harmless condition in newborn babies.
 It causes yellowing of the skin and the whites of the eyes.
-The symptoms of newborn jaundice are usually seen two to three days after birth.
+The symptoms of newborn jaundice are usually seen 2 to 3 days after birth.

-Most babies get better without treatment by two weeks of age.
+Most babies get better without treatment by 2 weeks of age.
 A doctor will examine your baby for signs of jaundice.
 This will happen during the newborn physical examination.